Smolations/polymerge/README.md

     Sweet!
 No merge conflicts!

-      Commit and push new polymer branch to git-hug [Y/n]?
+      Commit and push new poly branch to git-hug [Y/n]?

-    Pushing `my-very-first-polymer` to git-hug...done.
+    Pushing `my-very-first-poly` to git-hug...done.

-    Successfully pushed `my-very-first-polymer`!
+    Successfully pushed `my-very-first-poly`!

-After committing the updated polymer branch to your lab repo, you are then prompted to push the notebook repo changes out to the remote.
+After committing the updated poly branch to your lab repo, you are then prompted to push the notebook repo changes out to the remote.
 This makes other team members aware of changes very quickly:

                    /)
           __   ___//     ___    _  __  _    _